Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Quantitative Findings: Empirical Evidence of Advisor Expertise

-\subsubsection{Results}
+\subsection{Results}

-For the ExpertTest* on semesterly timescales, four interventions demonstrate significant conditional dependence with GPA $\geq 3.5$ (Table \ref{table:expert_test_semesterly_gpa}) and one intervention demonstrates significant dependence with persistence (Table \ref{table:expert_test_semesterly_persistence}).
-Significance levels for all 20 interventions are given in Appendix \ref{appendix:expertise_results}, alongside robustness checks demonstrating the consistency of the results to inclusion of potential transfer students, choice of GPA threshold, and exclusion of students assigned advisor 1.
+Following correction for multiple testing, four interventions demonstrate significant conditional dependence with term GPA (Table \ref{table:expert_test_semesterly_gpa}) and one intervention demonstrates significant dependence with persistence (Table \ref{table:expert_test_semesterly_persistence}).
+Significance levels for all 20 interventions are given in Appendix \ref{appendix:quant_expertise:results}, alongside robustness checks with different choices of threshold for GPA, and with exclusion of Advisor 1, who has inconsistent quality of intervention logs.

 These five significant interventions comprise 5,615 of the 8,385 total interventions taken by advisors following our data cleaning process.
 Accordingly, we estimate that 67\%, or two-thirds, of interventions taken by MAAPS advisors are potentially expertly targeted.
-We provide this numerical estimate of the pervasiveness of significant interventions, with the caveat that a significant ExpertTest* result is necessary but not sufficient for expertly targeted action to be present.
-We address this limitation in \S\ref{sec:expertise_quant:discussion:expertise} and \S\ref{sec:expertise_qual}, which provides additional qualitative evidence of expert targeting.
+We provide this numerical estimate of the pervasiveness of significant interventions, with the caveat that a significant result is necessary but insufficient for expertly targeted action (which we address by providing qualitative evidence of expertise in \S\ref{sec:expertise_qual}).

-Two of these significance results have a positive direction, indicated by a $(+)$ in Tables \ref{table:expert_test_semesterly_gpa} and \ref{table:expert_test_semesterly_persistence}.
-These correspond to tests on $A_t^{i+}$; the $p$-value for positive direction results should be interpreted as the probability that actions taken by advisor that cannot be explained by administrative data predict a \textit{positive} outcome for the student (high GPA or next-term enrollment) just by chance.
-Three of the significant interventions have a \textit{negative} direction, corresponding to tests on $A_t^{i-}$ and notated by $(-)$, with $p$-values in these cases interpreted as the probability that actions taken by advisors that are unexplained by administrative data predict negative outcomes (low term GPA or failure to enroll next term) just by chance.
+Two of these significance results have a positive direction, indicated by a $(+)$ in Tables \ref{table:expert_test_semesterly_gpa} and \ref{table:expert_test_semesterly_persistence}, with the $p$-value interpreted as the probability that actions taken by advisors that cannot be explained by administrative data predict a \textit{positive} outcome for the student (high GPA or next-term enrollment) just by chance.
+The rest have a \textit{negative} direction, notated by $(-)$, with $p$-values interpreted as the probability that actions predict negative outcomes just by chance.
+Negative association can be explained by selection bias for students with non-algorithmic risk factors, who may be less likely to succeed on average (see \S\ref{sec:expertise_quant:alternative_mechanisms}).